-The 'Home' Arrow #3 on Page 13 points to the 'little house' icon.
-Touching this brings up the 'Home' screen.
-You'll find that this screen gives a quick overview of station signal parameters and frontpanel viewing of logo and Artist Experience graphics.
+The 'Home' Arrow #3 on Page 13 points to the 'little Menu house' icon.
+Touching this brings up the 'Home' (Now Playing) You'll find screen. that this screen gives a quick overview of station signal parameters and local viewing of logo and Artist Experience graphics.